10. Women and Reconstruction

 Mary Ames was a northern white woman who traveled to the south to help educate formerly enslaved people, specifically children.
 She wrote in her diary, “The school was in a building once used as a biller room, which accommodated a large number of peoples.
 We often had 120, and word went forth that supplies had come, the number increased.
 Indeed, it was so crowded that we told the men and women they must stay away to leave space for the children, as we considered teaching them more important…”

-White Southern Women: In the South, women not only had to adjust to the loss of free labor, they were also coming to terms with their new found poverty and ultimately the defeat of the Confederacy.
+In the South, women not only had to adjust to the loss of free labor, they were also coming to terms with their newfound poverty and the defeat of the Confederacy.
 The ladies came to terms with their future in many ways.
 Some spoke out against Reconstruction.
 Others focused on the slaves who were freed.
 Ultimately, though, Southern women as a whole came together to honor their dead to to shape the narrative around the ideals of the Confederacy and the reason why the Confederacy lost the war.

 Mary Ames was a northern white woman who traveled to the south to help educate formerly enslaved people, specifically children.
 She wrote in her diary, “The school was in a building once used as a biller room, which accommodated a large number of peoples.
 We often had 120, and word went forth that supplies had come, the number increased.
 Indeed, it was so crowded that we told the men and women they must stay away to leave space for the children, as we considered teaching them more important…”

-White Southern Women: In the South, women not only had to adjust to the loss of free labor, they were also coming to terms with their new found poverty and ultimately the defeat of the Confederacy.
+In the South, women not only had to adjust to the loss of free labor, they were also coming to terms with their newfound poverty and the defeat of the Confederacy.
 The ladies came to terms with their future in many ways.
 Some spoke out against Reconstruction.
 Others focused on the slaves who were freed.
 Ultimately, though, Southern women as a whole came together to honor their dead to to shape the narrative around the ideals of the Confederacy and the reason why the Confederacy lost the war.

-As the ladies shifted their focus from emancipation and Reconstruction the chose to funnel their efforts into honoring the dead with new cemeteries, monuments, and annual Decoration Day observances.
-Women’s societies created during the war years became Ladies Memorial Associations that helped bring together former Confederates from across the South to help provide funds and support towards reburying the ocnfederate soldiers in newly created Confederate Cemetaries throughout the South.
-There were Ladies Memorial Associations in every state of the South, and their tireless efforts soon transformed the “ladies groups” into powerful civic organizations that helped shaped the programs of local and state governments.
+As the ladies shifted their focus from emancipation and Reconstruction they chose to funnel their efforts into honoring the dead with new cemeteries, monuments, and annual Decoration Day observances.
+Women’s societies created during the war years became Ladies Memorial Associations that helped bring together former Confederates from across the South to help provide funds and support towards reburying the confederate soldiers in newly created Confederate Cemeteries throughout the South.
+There were Ladies Memorial Associations in every state of the South, and their tireless efforts soon transformed the “ladies groups” into powerful civic organizations that helped shape the programs of local and state governments.

 The Freedwomen were eager to test their freedom and had clear ideas of what being free really meant.
 One unnamed freewoman wrote, “One time some Yankee soldiers stopped and started talking to me—they asked me what my name was.
 I say Liza, and they say, “Do anybody ever call you [the n-word]?”
 And I say, “Yes Sir.”
 He say, “Next time anybody call you [that] you tell ’em dat you is a Negro and your name is Miss Liza.”
 The more I thought of that the more I liked it and I made up my mind to do jest what he told me to. . . .
 One evening I was minding the calves and old Master come along.
 He say, “What you doin’ [n-word]?”
 I say real pert like, “I’se a Negro and I’m Miss Liza Mixon.”
 Old Master sho’ was surprised and he picks up a switch and starts at me.
 Law, but I was skeered! . . .
 I jest said dat to de wrong person.”